chobolife/study_english/bread_barbershop/Season_1/Episode_01_Best_Cupcake.md

 > - Master bread!
 We could really use your help here.

-> - Here flip through and pick a style you like.
+> - Here.
+Flip through and pick a style you like.
 > - Thanks.
 > - This one here.
 > - How to make it small... that's some noggin you've got.